Particular/docs.particular.net/serviceinsight/index.md

 ## Errors and Retries

 ServiceInsight provides added visibility, and NServiceBus provides durability and retries.
-Where intervention is required, you do not need to manually collate log files or access remote servers to research an error.
-The views within ServiceInsight illustrate messages with errors and bring you the error information.
+Where intervention is required, no manually correlation of log files or access remote servers to research an error.
+The views within ServiceInsight illustrate messages with errors and supply the error information.

 ### Status in the Message List